Fentanyl Rehab Orange County at 405 Recovery

 Fentanyl Rehab Frequently Asked Questions

 The duration of our fentanyl rehab program varies depending on individual needs and progress.
-We offer programs of different lengths to cater to these individual needs.
-During your initial assessment, our team will recommend the most appropriate duration for your treatment.
+We offer detox program and outpatient program lengths to fit different patient needs.
+During your initial evaluation, our team will recommend the most appropriate duration for your treatment.

-Yes, 405 Recovery offers various outpatient treatment options such as intensive outpatient, or partial hospitalization programs.
+Yes, 405 Recovery offers various outpatient treatment options such as intensive outpatient, PHP, and step recovery programs.

 Absolutely.
 At 405 Recovery, we utilize evidence-based fentanyl addiction treatment methods proven to be effective in managing fentanyl addiction.
-These include medically-assisted detox, cognitive behavioral therapy, and motivational interviewing.
-We complement these with holistic healing practices to support overall well-being.
+These include medical detox, medication-assisted treatment, dialectical behavior therapy, and motivational interviewing.

 After completing the fentanyl rehab program at our treatment center, patients are not left to fend for themselves.
-We provide comprehensive aftercare plans, which include ongoing therapy, support groups, and resources to manage stress and prevent relapse.
-We aim to equip you with the tools you need to maintain a life of sobriety beyond our treatment center.
+We provide comprehensive aftercare plans, which include ongoing therapy, peer support, stress management, and resources to prevent relapse.
+We aim to equip you with the tools you need to maintain long-term sobriety and stable health.